[Developers]

 Delivery Channels#

-- Custom APIs: Extensible delivery for organization-specific channels
+• Custom APIs: Extensible delivery for organisation-specific channels

 Configuration#